EasyVR/easyvr-demo-android/README.md

 Check out the tutorial video to know how to create a VR content in Youtube: https://youtu.be/Bu-5xh3s_sM

-After you subscribe EasyVR, you should follow the youtube tutorial to create the VR content.
+After you subscribe to EasyVR, you should follow the youtube tutorial to create the VR content.
 You could click to share and copy the link, for example, https://www.360easyvr.com/gallery/vrview/359.

 Change the link to https://www.360easyvr.com/vr/359 and then replace the below line in the `MainActivity.java` file
 ```JAVA